 Belly Mapping Breech

 A childbirth educator and doula wondered why the doctor of a mom she is helping wasn't 100% sure about the signs of a breech baby.
 He suggested an Ultrasound (sonogram).
-Was he stretching to find a reason to do an ultrasound (sonogram)?
-Or is it really that hard to tell?
+Is telling up from down really that hard to tell by hand?

 Keep reading for tips on discerning a breech position and see pictures of palpation.